lyndskg/eli5-chrome/README.md

 - **Open Source:** Consider making `volume_vault` an open-source project to foster community contributions.
 - **Bug Reports and Feature Requests:** Encourage users to submit bug reports and suggest new features to improve the application.

+We invite you to contribute to `eli5-chrome`'s growth and make the internet a more comprehensible space.\
+Whether you report bugs, suggest improvements, or contribute to the open-source development, your participation empowers others to gain knowledge with ease.\
+Together, we can transform `eli5-chrome` into an indispensable tool for fostering a culture of accessible and simplified learning across the internet.

 > Put
 > Shit
 > Here